lebbex/LXON/README.md

 With this came the realization of the limitations of JSON, where it's missing many crucial value types and container types.
 This realization is what gave birth to LXON.

 ## Contributing

+Before even considering contribution, read the LICENSE and NOTICE files.

 Contributions are welcome.
 Feel free to create your own parser/stringify scripts/plugins/etc. using LXON in the name, however it cannot be called just LXON the way ours are.